 plays a crucial role in natural and adaptive immunity.

 MS sufferers have a wide variety of symptoms that often begin rather abruptly and proceed at a highly variable and unpredictable pace.
 Common early symptoms include numbness, pins, and needles sensations, incoordination, weakness especially in the legs, painful loss of vision in one eye, double vision, dizziness, pain at various sites, urinary symptoms and impotence.
 Symptoms of MS that are also symptoms of magnesium deficiency include muscle spasms, weakness, twitching, muscle atrophy, an inability to control the bladder, nystagmus (rapid eye movements), hearing loss, and osteoporosis.

 What is essential to remember about treating pain with

 magnesium is it treats both the symptom and the cause of pain.

-Researchers have found oral magnesium therapy effective on patients with multiple sclerosis.
-In one formally reported case a 35-year-old woman suffered with severe spastic paraplegia resulting from multiple sclerosis (MS).
-A significant improvement in the spasticity was found after only one week from the onset of the treatment on the modified Ashworth scale, an improvement in the range of motion and in the measures of angles at resting position in the lower limbs.
+Researchers have found oral magnesium therapy effective in patients with multiple sclerosis.
+In one formally reported case, a 35-year-old woman suffered from severe spastic paraplegia resulting from multiple sclerosis (MS).
+A significant improvement in spasticity was found after only one week from the onset of the treatment on the modified Ashworth scale, an improvement in the range of motion and in the measures of angles at resting position in the lower limbs.